JoshuaTGWibowo/FinanceTracker/financetracker/README.md

 - **Home dashboard** showing balance, monthly insights, and a 7-day cash flow mini bar chart rendered with `react-native-svg`.
 - **Floating action button** to add new transactions in a polished modal using the native date picker.
 - **Auto Add with AI** - Take a photo of a receipt or bank statement and AI extracts transactions automatically using Google Gemini Vision.
+- **Multi-currency support** - Create accounts with different currencies and view converted balances in your base currency.
+- **Unified account creation** - Add new accounts from Home, Transactions, or Account management screens using a single dedicated page.
 - **Transactions feed** grouped by day with income in green and expenses in red.
 - **Account settings** to tweak the profile name and preferred currency.
 - **Hybrid storage architecture**: SQLite for private financial data, Supabase for leaderboards, crews, and missions.